apache/infrastructure-website/content/pages/roundtable.md

 `roundtable` is now in your list of channels.
 In the future, you will can just click on its link rather than asking to join it again.

 When you are in the channel, you can share messages with others as a sort of pre-meeting.
 At some point an infra staffer will post a message inviting people to join the channel **huddle**.
-Te link to join the huddle looks like a white dot beside the outline of a headset.
+The link to join the huddle looks like a white dot beside the outline of a headset.
 Click the link to join the huddle.

 ### What happens in the roundtable